m-wiesner/nachos/README.md

 |ID6|s4|r1|1|1|0.0042|
 |ID7|s2,s4|r2|1|0|0.1|

-This file should be a table separated (.tsv) file and represents the metadata associated with your dataset.
+This file should be a tab-separated (.tsv) file that represents the metadata associated with your dataset.

 ## Running